 Utilizing the Ethereum Blockchain technology, Mintbase is an NFT factory that works with OpenSea simultaneously.
 Assets listed here are compatible to be stored in various places such as digital wallets, VR, DeFi, and games.

 To get started, users need to have a store that is created with a smart contract.
 It is further verified automatically on Etherscan.
-Mintbase comes with an in-built minting tool for the creation of digital assets on verified intelligent contracts.
+Mintbase comes with an in-built minting tool to create digital assets on verified intelligent contracts.

 These tokens can be listed for sale by collectors.
 Besides, the same item appears on OpenSea without any extra effort.
 Mintbase takes zero listing fees and only charges a 2% fee for every item sold.
 They also have an excellent policy when it comes to royalties.